Jacobd-2/Cybersecurity-Graduate-Portfolio/03-Network-Security/01-Network-Defense-Essentials/README.md

 * Identity management
 * Account security

-These concepts provide the foundation for ensuring that users and systems receive only the access necessary to perform authorized activities.
+These concepts establish the foundation for ensuring that users and systems receive appropriate access to authorized resources.

 ---

 ### 02. Network Security Controls – Administrative Controls

-Focus on organizational and administrative measures used to reduce cybersecurity risk.
+Focused on organizational measures used to establish and manage cybersecurity protections.

-Key concepts include:
+Key concepts:

 * Security policies
 * Security procedures